Use technology to Easily study more often without feeling stressed

 A quick tip When You Have No Time to Study

 When brainstorming ways to fit in more reading time I noticed these little pockets of time in my day where I could be reading, but I didn’t always have a book with me.
-Instead, I found myself scrolling through Facebook (have you joined our study group?) or Pinterest.
-I was wasting time on my phone because it was convienient—my phone was always with me and easy to pull out for a few minutes.
+Instead, I found myself scrolling through Facebook or Pinterest.
+I was wasting time on my phone because it was convenient—my phone was always with me and easy to pull out for a few minutes.

 It dawned on me that I could load eBooks to my phone and read a couple of pages instead of scrolling mindlessly through Facebook.
 I was a little resistant to the idea at first.
 I thought the tiny screen would be hard to read and I wouldn’t enjoy it, but I downloaded a book to give it a try.